Electronic musical instrument: Sound sequencer

-During the 1940s–1960s, Raymond Scott, an American composer of electronic music, invented various kind of music sequencers for his electric compositions.
+During the 1940s–1960s, Raymond Scott, an American composer of electronic music, invented various kinds of music sequencers for his electric compositions.
 Step sequencers played rigid patterns of notes using a grid of (usually) 16 buttons, or steps, each step being 1/16 of a measure.
 These patterns of notes were then chained together to form longer compositions.
 Software sequencers were continuously utilized since the 1950s in the context of computer music, including computer-played music (software sequencer), computer-composed music (music synthesis), and computer sound generation (sound synthesis).

 Digital era 1980–2000

 Digital synthesis

 The first digital synthesizers were academic experiments in sound synthesis using digital computers.
-FM synthesis was developed for this purpose; as a way of generating complex sounds digitally with the smallest number of computational operations per sound sample.
-In 1983 Yamaha introduced the first stand-alone digital synthesizer, the DX-7.
+FM synthesis was developed for this purpose, as a way of generating complex sounds digitally with the smallest number of computational operations per sound sample.
+In 1983, Yamaha introduced the first stand-alone digital synthesizer, the DX-7.
 It used frequency modulation synthesis (FM synthesis), first developed by John Chowning at Stanford University during the late sixties.
 Chowning exclusively licensed his FM synthesis patent to Yamaha in 1975.
 Yamaha subsequently released their first FM synthesizers, the GS-1 and GS-2, which were costly and heavy.
 There followed a pair of smaller, preset versions, the CE20 and CE25 Combo Ensembles, targeted primarily at the home organ market and featuring four-octave keyboards.
 Yamaha's third generation of digital synthesizers was a commercial success; it consisted of the DX7 and DX9 (1983).
 Both models were compact, reasonably priced, and dependent on custom digital integrated circuits to produce FM tonalities.
-The DX7 was the first mass market all-digital synthesizer.
+The DX7 was the first mass-market all-digital synthesizer.
 It became indispensable to many music artists of the 1980s, and demand soon exceeded supply.
 The DX7 sold over 200,000 units within three years.

 The DX series was not easy to program but offered a detailed, percussive sound that led to the demise of the electro-mechanical Rhodes piano, which was heavier and larger than a DX synth.
-Following the success of FM synthesis Yamaha signed a contract with Stanford University in 1989 to develop digital waveguide synthesis, leading to the first commercial physical modeling synthesizer, Yamaha's VL-1, in 1994.
+Following the success of FM synthesis, Yamaha signed a contract with Stanford University in 1989 to develop digital waveguide synthesis, leading to the first commercial physical modeling synthesizer, Yamaha's VL-1, in 1994.
 The DX-7 was affordable enough for amateurs and young bands to buy, unlike the costly synthesizers of previous generations, which were mainly used by top professionals.